Middle cerebellar peduncle

-The middle cerebellar peduncle (brachium pontis) is a paired structure of the brain.
-It connects the pons to the cerebellum, with fibres originating from the pontine nucleus and travelling to the opposite hemisphere of the cerebellar cortex.
+The middle cerebellar peduncle (or brachium pontis) is one of three paired cerebellar peduncles connecting the brainstem to the cerebellum.
+The connection is from the pons.
+It connects the pons to the cerebellum, with fibres originating from the pontine nuclei, and travelling to the opposite cerebellar hemisphere.
 It is supplied by the anterior inferior cerebellar artery (AICA) and branches from the basilar artery.
 It conveys information from the cerebrum and the pons to the cerebellum.

 Structure

-The middle cerebellar peduncle connects the pons to the cerebellum.
-It only contains fibres from the pons to the cerebellum.
-The fibers arise from the pontine nucleus, and travel to the opposite hemisphere of the cerebellar cortex.
-Fibers cross over before entering the middle cerebellar peduncle and the cerebellum.
+The middle cerebellar peduncle is the largest of the three cerebellar peduncles.
+It connects the pons and cerebellum.
+It consists almost entirely of fibers passing from the pons to the cerebellum (fibrocerebellar fibers); the fibers arise from the pontine nuclei and decussate within the pons before entering the peduncle to end in the contralateral cerebellar hemisphere.

-The fibers of the middle cerebellar peduncle are arranged in three fasciculi: superior, inferior, and deep.